openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/caudateNucleus
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Caudate nucleus' is a telencephalic nucleus.
-It is part of the caudate-putamen.
+   :definition: Is a telencephalic nucleus.
+Is part of the caudate-putamen. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0001873) ('is_a' and 'relationship')]
    :description: Subcortical nucleus of telecephalic origin consisting of an elongated gray mass lying lateral to and bordering the lateral ventricle.
-It is divided into a head, body and tail in some species.
+It is divided into a head, body and tail in some species. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0001873)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0101734
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0001873#caudate-nucleus-1
    :name: caudate nucleus